isomerpages/pa-zhenghua/pages/Zhenghua One Dollar Deal.md

 of contingencies that prevent the event from proceeding.</p>
 </li>
 <li>
-<p>Each ticket for the July 2024 deal entitles the ticket holder to redeem
+<p>Ticket validity is limited to the event date and time specified on the
-one double scoop of classic flavour gelato ice cream in a cup.
-Ticket validity is limited to the event date and time specified on the ticket.</p>
+ticket.</p>
 </li>
 <li>
 <p>To redeem your ticket, please arrive at the stated venue during your scheduled